What is Ancestor Veneration?

-Ancestor veneration has begun to make its way to the forefront in many spiritual circles, and this time of year, when the veil between the worlds are thinning, and many cultures celebrate the lives of those who have passed over is the perfect time to begin an ancestor practice.
+At this time of year, when the veil between the worlds is thin, many cultures celebrate the lives of those who have passed over.
+Now is the perfect time to begin an ancestor veneration practice.

 For me regular communication with my ancestors grounds me in my many roots and branches and reminds me that I am as a leaf, dangling on my familial branch on the great tree of life.

-I have had a devotional practice for over a decade, and now as my children are beginning to grow and become curious about the world, I look for ways to translate some of my spiritual practices to them.
+I have had an ancestral veneration practice for over a decade, and now as my children are beginning to grow and become curious about the world, I look for ways to translate some of my spiritual practices to them.

 Create an ancestor altar with your family.
 Place photos, family heirlooms, and other symbols to remind you of them, and any specific ethnic heritage you come from.
 Visuals are really important for children; a physical reminder of from whom and where they come from.

-If you don’t have room for an ancestor altar, or don’t want to use one, be sure to have lots of pictures up all over your house of your family and ancestors.
+If you don’t have room for an ancestor altar, or don’t want to use one, an easy way to practice ancestral veneration is to have lots of pictures up all over your house of your family and ancestors.
 Images are powerful and by having pictures up, you are sending the message to your children that their loved ones who have left this plane will always remain an important part of their lives.

 Therefore a great activity to do with kids in mind is to make a relative’s favorite dish together at regular intervals.
 If they have recently lost a loved one, start doing this one day each week.

-While you make the dish together, a candle could be lit and perhaps a picture of the relative could sit nearby.
-This way, the child will never forget the favorite foods of their loved ones, and every time they eat it, even as an adult, they will remember that special person, as well as the times you shared together honoring that person.
+While you make the dish together, light a candle, and perhaps place a picture of the relative nearby.
+This way, the child won’t forget the favorite foods of their loved ones.
+Every time they eat it, even as an adult, they will remember that special person, as well as the times you shared together honoring that person.